Finding the right type of trading for a novice trader is difficult. Johndeo also had a hard time looking for the exact type when he started trading.

 Taking positions should only be at support and resistance levels.
 Exits should be determined and should be based on the strategy he has chosen.

-First, they need to practice their selected strategies without losing any money, because in the real stock market, everything will be different for them.
+First, they need to practice their selected strategies by losing no money, because in the real stock market, everything will be different for them.

 The market will become scary for them, and they will have a hard time executing their trades.